 If the fabric holds up to testing, the manufacturer will add it to a list of graded-in materials.
-When shopping for furniture, you are usually given a few fabric options to choose between.
+When shopping for furniture, you are usually given a few fabric options to choose from.
 These are the graded-in materials.
 Believe it or not, you are not limited to only those specific materials.

 Furniture Upholstery Options

 Let’s say you walk into a furniture store and decide to purchase a new sofa but aren’t in love with the select material options.
 We first recommend you ask the salesperson if you can see any fabric alternates.
 Sometimes you can upgrade your textile options for a small fee.
 If you find that isn’t an option, have no fear, you can always incorporate a COM into the project!

 If you’d like, you can always ask the furniture manufacturer if you can work with them to have a COM added to the furniture piece.
 Having this as an option would make the process easier for you, but if it isn’t feasible, no worries, there’s a way to have your dream sofa and your favorite textile.